 12.1 All Personal Data is stored securely in accordance with the principles of the GDPR.

 12.2 Personal Data security is of great importance to us and to protect your Personal Data we have put in place suitable physical, electronic and managerial procedures to safeguard and secure Personal Data collected online.

 13.2 Before Our Site sets Cookies on your computer, you will be presented with a prompt requesting your consent to set those Cookies.
-You will be deemed to have given your consent if you continue to use Our Site without expressly withdrawing your consent.
+You will be deemed to have given your consent if you continue to use Our Site without expressly withdrawing your consent by managing your browser preferences.
 None of the Cookies set by Our Site jeopardise your privacy in any way and no Personal Data is collected.
 By giving your consent to the setting of our Cookies you are enabling us to provide the best possible experience and service to you through Our Site.
 If you wish to deny your consent to the placing of Cookies, certain features of Our Site may not function fully or as intended.

 13.3 You can choose to enable or disable Cookies in your web browser.
 By default, your browser will accept Cookies, however this can be altered.
 For further details please consult the help menu in your browser.
 Disabling Cookies may prevent you from using the full range of Services available on Our Site.

 13.4 You may delete Cookies at any time however you may lose any information that enables you to access Our Site more quickly.

 13.5 It is recommended that you ensure that your internet browser is up-to-date and that you consult the help and guidance provided by the developer of your browser if you are unsure as to how to adjust your privacy settings.

 14 Changes to this policy